jfc43/advex/README.md

 # Concise Explanations
-This project is for the paper: [Concise and Stable Explanations using Adversarial Training](https://arxiv.org/abs/1810.06583).
+This project is for the paper: [Concise Explanations of Neural Networks using Adversarial Training](https://arxiv.org/abs/1810.06583).